 The Herbert Institute hosts forums, conferences, debates, and other events to gather the students, leaders, and the community to engage in respectful civic dialogue.

-The Herbert Institute conducts research to provide information to our community and to recommend evidence-based solutions to policy concerns.
+The Herbert Institute conducts and publishes research to inform the community of important topics and to recommend evidence-based solutions to policy concerns.

 Former Utah Governor Gary R. Herbert is both the Herbert Institute founder and an essential part of the Herbert team.
 His founding pillars and vision continue to guide the Herbert Institute in our mission.
 His office can be found in Herbert Hall, where he serves as both an advisor for the Institute and a mentor to the Herbert Interns.